The Architecture

 • compliance guarantees,

-• commercial AI products.
+• commercial AI products or deployment platforms.